mamedev/mame/docs/source/commandline/commandline-all.rst

 **-bios** *<biosname>*

-	Specifies the specific BIOS to use with the current game, for game systems that make use of a BIOS.
-The **-listxml** output will list all of the possible BIOS names for a game.
+	Specifies the specific BIOS to use with the current system, for systems that make use of a BIOS.
+The **-listxml** output will list all of the possible BIOS names for a system.
 The default is '*default*'.

 .. _mame-commandline-cheat: